jasongroce/docs/docs/content/tutorials/helm/index.md

         - containerPort: 3000
 ```

-The container that you will be working with is a TODO application that uses Redis as a database.
+The container that you will be working with is a ToDo application that uses Redis as a database.

 - The container is configured to listen on port 3000.
 - The container will use the environment variable `CONNECTION_REDIS_URL` to connect to Redis.
 - This `CONNECTION_REDIS_URL` environment variable is populated by a Kubernetes Secret.

-We can deploy this application for the first time by following these steps:
+You can deploy this application for the first time by following these steps:

 - Create the Kubernetes namespace `demo`
-- Create the Kubernetes Secret `redis-secret` holding the Redis URL.
+- Create the Kubernetes Secret `redis-secret` containing the Redis URL.
 - Install the Helm chart.

 {{< alert title="💡 Redis" color="info" >}}